lsst-sitcom/sitcomtn-037/index.rst

 Useful trainings, but arguably out of FAFF scope also include trainings in preparing for an observation, writing SAL scripts, and operating the telescope via LOVE.
-Also out of scope, but useful to commissioning personnel, are the writing of modules and/or pieces of code that can be added to rapid analysis and single-frame-measurement.
+Also out of scope, but useful to commissioning personnel, are the writing of modules and/or pieces of code that can be added to rapid analysis and SFP.

 .. _Deliverable 9: